damix00/taskbuddy-backend/README.md

 🏆 The TaskBuddy project won 1st Place in the national computer science competition in the Software Development category in Croatia, 2024.

-You can also check out the mobile app source code [here](https://github.com/damix00/taskbuddy-flutter).
+You can also check out the [mobile app source code](https://github.com/damix00/taskbuddy-flutter) and the [admin panel repo](https://github.com/damix00/taskbuddy-admin).

 ## Features